nichtawitz/Real-Time-Story-Illustrator/README.md

 Architecture
 ------------
-This project will be written mainly in Python,
+This project will be written mainly in Python, a text to speech library will be integrated with the imagequery and display code.